 Value

 George Moore Scholarships are high-value and cover most of the cost of studying abroad including higher education fees, research, travel, visa, health insurance and other key living costs.
-Applicants will be required to provide a detailed annual budget with verifiable sources of cost estimates for each category of projected expenditure.
-As US-based programmes are the most expensive, Scholars may not be awarded the full amount of their budget.
-As a guide, those applying to US institutions are normally awarded at least 70% of the cost.
-However, this is dependent on the overall cost and duration of the programme.
+Successful applicants will be required to provide a detailed annual budget with verifiable sources of cost estimates for each category of projected expenditure before they receive their full scholarship offer.

 Duration